fluentlabs-xyz/docs-docusaurus/docs/developer-guides/building-a-blended-app/integrate-blended-contracts.md

 :::

-## 4.1 Add ethers.js to Foundry project
+## 4.1 Add ethers.js to the Foundry project

 Add ethers.js as a dependency to your Foundry project.
-Note that you'll first have to initialise an npm package (as this is not by default available in Foundry nor `gblend` projects).
+Note that you'll first have to initialize a npm package (as this is not by default available in Foundry nor `gblend` projects).

 ```shell
 mkdir js-client && cd js-client && \